KeeMeng/MKB-Syntax-Highlighting/README.md

 ## Others

-If there are any bugs, please tell me, or report it in GitHub!
+If there are any bugs, please tell me, or report it in GitHub.
 My discord is TKM#6228.
 If there are any suggestions, please tell me too!